 I highlighted in red the two key elements of this class, that it extends TextValidator, and how to get the cool “icon” and error message.
 Using TextView.setError gives us the desired visual validation.

 The 3 lines of code highlighted in blue are used to retrieve a list of all the elements on the screen.
 The code then loops through all of them looking for text boxes (EditText).
 For each EditText it finds, the line highlighted in red adds the on text change listener to the text box.
-The listener is used to trigger the validation logic whenever the user changes text in the field.
+The listener is used to trigger the validation logic whenever the user changes the text in the field.

 Scenario 3: When a Text Field Loses Focus